WJAL

-WJAL (channel 68) is a television station licensed to Silver Spring, Maryland, United States, serving the Washington, D.C. area as an affiliate of NTD America.
-Owned by Entravision Communications, it is sister to Washington-licensed low-power, Class A station WMDO-CD (channel 47), which is currently silent.
-WJAL shares transmitter facilities with Washington-licensed CBS affiliate WUSA (channel 9) on Wisconsin Avenue in the Tenleytown section of northwest Washington.
+WJAL (channel 68) is a television station licensed to Silver Spring, Maryland, United States, serving the Washington, D.C., area as an affiliate of the Spanish-language network Altavision.
+Owned by Entravision Communications, it is sister to Washington-licensed WMDO-CD (channel 47).
+WJAL shares transmitter facilities with CBS affiliate WUSA (channel 9) on Wisconsin Avenue in the Tenleytown section of northwest Washington.